peinhu/AetherPlayer-wordpress/README.md

 ![aetherplayer](http://2ndrenais.com/aetherplayer.png)

 #Usage
+**Auto:**
+Search 'AetherPlayer' through the 'Plugins' menu and install

+**Manual:**
 1. Upload whole project folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Edit the playlist through the 'AetherPlayer' submenu under 'Settings' menu
 4. Open the homepage of your blog and enjoy the music

 Tip:You may change some default configurations in `js/AetherPlayer.js` if you will.